 What is Net Loss?

 Net loss is an accounting term, and it refers to a negative value for income.
 In other words, a company incurs a net loss when the expenses for a specific period are higher than the revenues for the same period.
-The principle for which expenses and revenues must refer to the same period is called the matching principle.
+The principle for which expenses and revenues must be recorded in the same period is called the matching principle.
 The period considered is typically a fiscal year.

-Revenues and expenses are part of the income statement, and at the bottom line, you can read the net income or net loss.
+Revenues and expenses are part of the income statement, and at the bottom line, you will find the net income or net loss.
 When you subtract the expenses and costs from revenue, the result will be either positive or negative.
 A positive result is called net income, and a negative result is a net loss.

 Key Components of Net Loss